 In total contrast, the town is likely to experience snow during the winter months of November through February when the temperature can drop to 0°C (32°F).
 This makes it a popular destination for winter sports enthusiasts and the city bursts into a ski resort.

-Overall, the late spring and autumn months are the most pleasant time to visit when the scenery is alive with summer flowers or leafy autumn foliage.
+Overall, the late spring and autumn months are the most pleasant times to visit when the scenery is alive with summer flowers or leafy autumn foliage.
 Temperatures lingering around 15-19°C (59-62°F) make these times of year the perfect time to include some light hiking in your Hallstatt itinerary.

 How to get around Hallstatt